-Several families with varying inactivating mutations in the RASA-1 gene have been studied [5,6,8-12].
-The phenotypic hallmark of the RASA-1 malformation appears to be the presence of multifocal capillary malformations however fast-flow vascular malformations are seen in more than one third of affected individuals.
+Several families with varying inactivating mutations in the RASA-1 gene have been studied [5, 6, 8-12]. phenotypic hallmark of the The RASA-1 malformation appears to be the presence of multifocal capillary malformations however fastflow vascular malformations are seen in more than one third of affected individuals.
 Capillary malformations in this syndrome often have a pale halo around the pink or red macular stains which is atypical for a sporadic CM [13].
-The location of the associated fast-flow vascular malformation, intradurally, or in extracranial locations, such as the face, trunk, or extremities.
+The location of the associated fast-flow vascular malformations is variable.
+These may be identified in the intracranial space, such as a vein of Galen malformation, intradurally, or in extracranial locations, such as the face, trunk, or extremities.
 Visceral AVMs are not typically seen.
 Some patients with a RASA-1 mutation present with Parkes-Weber syndrome, characterized by multiple fast-flow vascular anomalies, including extensive intramuscular microfistula, capillary malformations, and limb overgrowth.
 Previously thought to be a sporadic condition, its shared genetic basis with CM-AVM suggests that the two entities are merely different manifestations of the same genetic entity.
 Mutations in the RASA-1 gene also underlie at least some cases of vein of Galen malformation [6].
-In addition, there is evidence of defective lymphangiogenesis [14] although this is generally clinically unapparent.
+In there is evidence of addition. defective lymphangiogenesis [14] although this is generally clinically unapparent.

 The localized nature of the vascular lesions and their multifocality are intriguing in the setting of a disease caused by a germ line mutation.
 Some authors have invoked a somatic "second hit" mechanism to explain the large areas of unaffected tissues.
 Indeed, such a mechanism is reported to underlie several genetic vascular anomalies, such as glomuvenous malformation, cerebral cavernous malformation, and the PTEN mutation syndromes.
 Of further interest are the variable phenotypes appearing within each affected family.
 Our patient, for example, has a strong family history of multiple capillary malformations but without AVM or AVF.
 It is possible that such lesions are present and have been clinically silent, as the family members have not undergone imaging screening.
-However, previous work involving screened family members who carry identical mutations have documented phenotypic variability, with many genetically affected family members entirely lacking a high-flow vascular lesion.
-For example, this patient's genetic alteration in the (c.2603 + 1 G > A) is identical to a patient reported by Revencu [6], et al. That patient manifested CM's without fast-flow vascular anomalies but also was reported to have chylous ascites.
+However, previous work involving screened family members who carry identical mutations have documented